Mission Valley is the hub for Shopping Ctrs. Dining, Golf, Apartment Living & Hotels

 A fabulous dining destination near MissionValley is Kearny Mesa’s Convoy Street Asian Restaurant Row, which is San Diego’s answer to Chinatown in other cities.
 See Kearny Mesa on the Mission Valley map.
 Here you’ll find fabulous cuisine from China, Japan, Korea and Vietnam.
 Plus, you’ll find some of San Diego’s favorite American restaurants here, too.

 A great restaurant on the dining scene is China Max (1) at 4698 Convoy St. (858-650-3333) in Kearny Mesa.
+They had a fire abd only recently reopened.
 They serve outstanding Cantonese seafood cuisine and outstanding dim sum.

 For fantastic pancakes served daily, look no further than The Original Pancake House (5) at 3906 Convoy St. (858-565-1740).
 Their name says it all!
 Here you can enjoy house specialties like the oven-baked apple pancake with a cinnamon glaze or the Dutch baby which is served with butter, lemon and powdered sugar.
 Also featured are wonderful crêpes, waffles and omelets made with farm fresh grade AA eggs.
 See Restaurants.